CMSgov/beneficiary-fhir-data/rfcs/0004-since-parameter.md

 ### BFD Feed Details

 The ETL server will write to a S3 bucket a feed of NDJSON records.
 Each record contains fields for the ETL job's id, status, start and end timestamps.
+The job id is an integer.
+The timestamps follows the FHIR specification for instant formating.
 The record also contains a pointer to a list of beneficiaries which were udpated in the ETL job.
-The list is a ASCII encoded comma seperated list of MBIs.
+The list is a UTF-8 encoded comma seperated list of MBIs.
 The MBI list will be written in a sorted in order.

 ```
 {